-Furthermore, we have presented a mathematically exact adaptation of the method that is applicable to the IBM after \citet{Uhlmann05} or the IBM after \citet{Bigotetal14}, and implemented it to obtain coarse-grained fields from IBM-based DNS-DEM simulations of steady, homogeneous sediment transport (\S\ref{CoarseGrainingIBM}), a particulate two-phase flow with $R/L$ on the order of $1$ to $10$~\citep{Chassagneetal23,Tholenetal23,Fryetal24}.
-To validate the implementation, we have shown that the extracted fluid and solid phase stresses are about equal to those obtained indirectly from integrating the respective momentum balances.
+Furthermore, we have presented mathematically exact adaptations of the method that are applicable to the IBM after \citet{Uhlmann05} and the IBM after \citet{Bigotetal14}, respectively, and implemented the former to obtain coarse-grained fields from DNS-DEM simulations of steady, homogeneous sediment transport based on the same IBM (\S\ref{CoarseGrainingIBM}).
+Sediment transport represents a particulate two-phase flow with $R/L$ on the order of $1$ to $10$~\citep{Chassagneetal23,Tholenetal23,Fryetal24}.
+To validate the implementation, we have shown that the extracted effective fluid and solid phase stresses are about equal to those obtained indirectly from integrating the respective momentum balances.
 In contrast, expressions approximated in the first order of $R/L$, like those used in a recent previous study~\citep{Fryetal24}, are in strong disagreement with the exact indirectly calculated ones.

 In the future, we intend to use the coarse-graining method and its IBM adaptation to study the rheology of particulate two phase flows that lack scale separation using IBM-based DNS-DEM simulations.